Kilgore Lewis House – Greenville, South Carolina

-The Kilgore-Lewis House – also known as the Josiah Kilgore House – is listed in the National Register of Historic Places.
-It is described as follows:
+The Kilgore-Lewis House – also known as the Josiah Kilgore House – is listed in the National Register of Historic Places:

 Built ca. 1838 of heart pine, the Josiah Kilgore House is one of the oldest structures in Greenville County.
 Architecturally it is an example of the application of the Palladian or Classical Revival style to what is otherwise an upcountry farmhouse.
 The Palladian style found in the Josiah Kilgore House is more sophisticated than the vernacular styles usually found in this area of South Carolina during the first half of the nineteenth century.
 The Palladian stance of the square giant-order posts supporting the portico is echoed not only in the entrance but also in the windows at the front elevation and in some of the windows in the rear.
 The portico is capped by a pediment of plain design with an oculus.
 The bracketing of the pediment and eaves is a later addition.
 The house is a two-story L-shaped design on a low foundation.
 Shiplap is used in the protected areas under the porches while the remainder of the exterior is clapboard.
 The rear elevation with projecting rear wing has a three-bay porch on the right side of the wing balanced by a similarly gabled enclosed porch on the left.
 Originally located in a commercial area of downtown Greenville adjacent to Buncombe Street Methodist Church, the structure was moved to a five-acre site in McPherson Park to prevent its demolition.

 Address: 560 North Academy Street, Greenville, SC 29601